Other Required Provisions

 Recycling & Composting Requirements

-Chapter 19 of the Environment Code, San Francisco’s Mandatory Recycling and Composting Ordinance, requires all events to maintain appropriate, color-coded (blue for recyclables, green for compostables and black for trash), labeled containers in convenient locations, and educate vendors, volunteers, contractors, and clean-up crews, on how to properly separate materials.
+Chapter 19 of the Environment Code, San Francisco's Mandatory Recycling and Composting Ordinance, requires all events to maintain appropriate, color-coded (blue for recyclables, green for compostables and black for trash), labeled containers in convenient locations, and educate vendors, volunteers, contractors, and clean-up crews how to properly separate materials.

 Any event that will host more than 1000 people or vendors with significant amounts of food must:

-- Submit a certificate of completion of a zero waste event workshop or hire an approved recycling crew.
-To schedule a time to attend the workshop or find out more about approved recycling crews, please email San Francisco Environment‘s Alexa Kielty or call at 415-355-3747.
+- Attend a free zero waste event workshop or hire an approved recycling crew.
+To schedule a time to attend the workshop or find out more about approved recycling crews, please visit https://sfenvironment.org/article/event-recycling-and-composting/sf-zero-waste-event-workshop-certification or email San Francisco Environment‘s Alexa Kielty.

 - Submit a recycling, composting and waste reduction plan.
 A plan can be but is not limited to a map of recycling stations at the proposed event and a written description of how the event plans to maximize recycling and composting.

 Use of Recyclable & Compostable Food Service Ware